Te Aro Extension: Operation

 The Extension never achieved the degree of usefulness envisaged.
 It would have been satisfactorily located had it been built in the 1870s, but the changing nature of Wellington city meant that by the time it was built it did not provide the central city access that was intended.
 Nearby businesses complained about the noise and dirt from the steam locomotives, and it was a disruption to traffic on busy city streets.

 The line was built with no facilities for freight handling at Te Aro.
 Passenger traffic was the line's mainstay, with 212 services a week, approximately 30 a day, in 1904.
 Special trains operated from Te Aro to the end of the Hutt Park Railway whenever the Wellington Racing Club had a horse racing meeting, though this ceased after 1905 when the Racing Club relocated to Trentham.
 Competition from Wellington trams led to a decline to only 62 services a week by 1916.
 Closure had been recommended by the General Manager of Railways in 1914, and this took place in March 1917 and the track was removed between 31 January and 27 March 1923.

 Today

 The development of central Wellington has obliterated most traces of the extension.
 The corner of a petrol station on Whitmore St once reflected the curve that the line took through that part of the city, but redevelopment has removed this final trace of the railway.
-In 2007, the demolition of The Warehouse building on Tory St revealed remains of the still laid track and platform of the Te Aro Railway Station.
+In 2007, the demolition of a warehouse building on Tory St revealed remains of the still laid track and platform of the Te Aro Railway Station.
 After consultation with the city council and Historic Places Trust, the still in situ location of the remains were recorded and photographed.
 The station site was reburied and built over.